This article will try to explain how to run services in unprivileged contexts and how to access services from unprivileged accounts.

 PS C:\GeneralTestService>

-User benoit via the group RG_GeneralTestservice_RW now has the same right to manipulate the service as Administrators do.
+User benoit via the group RG_GeneralTestService-0x0030 now has the same right to start and stop the service.

 Resource groups are a powerful tool to make granting access easier.
 Whenever you create an object, like a service, that is not a file, like a service, you should probably create one or two resource groups to manage access.